You can also study this course:

 How will I be taught and assessed?

-By studying our BSc (Hons) Sports Therapy course, you’ll always learn through a combination of theoretical and practical methods.
+On our BSc (Hons) Sports Therapy course, you’ll learn through a combination of theoretical and practical methods.
+The course will help prepare you for a career in sports therapy through a practical application-based approach.

 Our expert academic staff will teach you through lectures, seminars, practical/lab sessions and tutorials, and importantly you’ll also participate in work placements and independent study.

-We also offer all our students the opportunity to visit or be visited by external industry partners so you can hear from the professionals currently working on the ‘front line’ of sports therapy.
+We also offer our students, where possible, the opportunity to learn from external industry partners so you can hear from the professionals currently working on the ‘front line’ of sports therapy.

 BNU is a Placements Plus university.
 So, whatever degree you do, you can be sure there’ll be plenty of industry-relevant opportunities on offer, to help you get into your chosen field.